 I am an experienced and professionally qualified psychotherapist registered with UKCP.
 My speciality is couples counselling and I run a business jointly with my partner, Simon Adamson, called 'Complete Couples'.
-We offer a confidential service providing you and your partner with a safe and empathic space to assist you in exploring the difficult issues within your relationship, whatever your age, race, or sexual orientation.
+We each offer an online service providing you and your partner with a safe and empathic space to assist you in exploring the difficult issues within your relationship, whatever your age, race, or sexual orientation.

-We also offer individual sessions to clients covering a wide range of areas including: relationship issues; work difficulties; depression; bereavement, stress; anxiety; eating disorders; addictions; sexuality; domestic violence and low self esteem.
+We also offer online sessions to individuals covering a wide range of areas including: relationship issues; work difficulties; depression; bereavement, stress; anxiety; eating disorders; addictions; sexuality; domestic violence and low self esteem.

 Realise why you chose your particular partner;

 See the problems in your relationship as an opportunity for greater understanding;

 Learn how to communicate with your partner effectively to create curiosity and support rather than conflict;

 Understand how the differences between you and your partner are showing you how to become a more whole person;

 Identify the strengths in your relationship;

 Improve your relationship by gaining insight and awareness into your problem areas.